SudoKillMe/vscode-extensions-open-in-browser/README.md

 # Open in Browser

 ## What's new?
-* rewrite the code with TypeScript, now it dependes on a tiny library [npm/opn](https://www.npmjs.com/package/opn)
+* rewrite the code with TypeScript, now it depends on a tiny library [npm/opn](https://www.npmjs.com/package/opn)
 * support more browsers: **Chromium**(*Mac only*), **Firefox Developer Edition**(*Mac only*), **Edge**(*Windows only, __sometimes it won't work__*)
 * you can open *__any__* type of file with the default program, not only *__html__* file.